scorpiosixnine/smalls/README.md

 This is not very sophisticated, and does not yet try to match tops & bottoms, or pick appropriate underwear for specific profession, races, tribes, etc. All of these considerations are things I'd like to improve, but... you've got to start somewhere.

+### MCM Options

+Smalls has an MCM panel which lets you adjust its behaviour with the following options:

+- Enabled
+- Use for males
+- Use for females

+These options are fairly self evident.
+You can use them to disable Smalls for females, males, or all NPCs.

+- Skip UI Checks

+Normally Smalls will only equip underwear on an NPC if the Inventory dialogue is open and targetted on that NPC.
+This is a safety feature to prevent Smalls from interfering with other scripts that remove items from NPCs.
+However, this check means that Smalls doesn't work with mods that _allow_ you to loot without using the normal UI.
+Turning the Skip UI Checks option on should fix this problem, but might cause others.
+Use at your own risk!

+- Try to equip early

+Unfortunately, many underwear items are not designed to be worn with other clothing, so can't be equipped until the main armour has been removed.
+This can cause a moment where the NPC appears to be naked.
+If you enable this option, Smalls will attempt to equip the underwear on the NPC as soon as it is added, which will be long before you are looting it.
+This may work for a small number of underwear items, but more likely it will result in lots of NPCs wandering around in _only_ their underwear!
+Use at your own risk!

 ### Default Items

 The Smalls mod itself doesn't contain any underwear, so you need to install one or more other mods that do, and then tell Smalls to use them.